 How do you make a small living space look elegant without cluttering it?

-Maintain a limited color palette (3-4 colors maximum) and choose quality over quantity—one beautiful object beats five mediocre ones.
+Maintain a limited color palette (3-4 colors maximum) and choose quality over quantity.
+One beautiful object beats five mediocre ones.
 Invest in multi-functional furniture with clean lines, use closed storage to hide clutter, and layer textures rather than patterns for visual interest without chaos.

 What's the best furniture for a studio apartment that needs to serve multiple purposes?